 We are so sheltered in this country.
 We don’t see the women and children who are forced into turning tricks for perverts all day and all night.
 Many are trafficked by their “boyfriends” or husbands – or worse, by their parents and grandparents.

 Sadly, it’s not our place to bring justice to the perpetrators, although we’d like to rain down fire on each of them.
 That’s a job for law enforcement.
 Our job is to care for the children who have been extracted from their slavery to those who pimp them out.

 We are partnered with a home that has taken in hundreds of children over the last 30 years and given them a new chance at life.
-One of the girls they rescued is now part of the team, caring for a whole new wave of rescues.

 Here’s where you come in: this home has been persecuted by their home state for decades, and they spend a ridiculous amount of money defending themselves in court because the State doesn’t want faith-based homes caring for children.